CompVis/latent-diffusion/README.md

 </p>

 ## News

+### July 2022
+- Inference code and model weights to run our [retrieval-augmented diffusion models](https://arxiv.org/abs/2204.11824) are now available.
+See ##RDM.
 ### April 2022
 - Thanks to [Katherine Crowson](https://github.com/crowsonkb), classifier-free guidance received a ~2x speedup and the [PLMS sampler](https://arxiv.org/abs/2202.09778) is available.
 See also [this PR](https://github.com/CompVis/latent-diffusion/pull/51).